Chain Reaction

 Your brain's 'stop yourself' system starts failing.
 After short sleep, you make nearly 4 more mistakes per 100 decisions where you should have held back.

 The brain region that keeps bad memories and impulses in check goes quiet.
-One in five decisions that should have been caught slips through unchecked.
+Roughly one in five decisions that should have been caught likely slips through unchecked.

 When the people making high-stakes decisions, like doctors, are sleep-deprived, errors don't just increase a little.
 Serious mistakes nearly double, and missed diagnoses skyrocket.